Honey-Garlic Slow Cooker Chicken Thighs

 Notes

 For a thicker sauce, let it simmer with the lid slightly ajar for a few more minutes after adding the cornstarch slurry.
-You can double the sauce if you like extra to pour over rice or veggies!
+You can double the sauce if you like extra to pour over rice or veggies.

-• Prep Time: 15 minutes
+• Prep Time: PT15M

-• Cook Time: 2 hours 15 minutes
+• Cook Time: PT135M

 • Category: Dinner